-6.4 In accordance with the above the process for Certification Renewal follows the same process as Performance Certification.

-6.5 The Inputs & Grievance Mechanism (Annex B) shall apply.
-An updated Inputs & Grievances table shall be included in the Annual Reports and in Verification.

-6.6 At any time after the Design Certification and submission for Verification, the Project Developer can add new areas to its exiting project.
-For this the following requirements are set:

-(a) The new areas shall meet ALL applicable requirements of the Gold Standard for the Global Goals 'Land Use & Forests Requirements' according to the processes outlined for New Area Certification

-(b) The certification period crediting period of new areas cannot go beyond the crediting period of the existing project, as by the Design Certification.

-(c) The Project Developer shall update, if necessary, the existing Monitoring & Reporting Plan template with the information from the new areas added.
-The new information shall be clearly distinguishable, e.g., by the use of a different colourcolor.
+- 6.4 In accordance with the above the process for Certification Renewal follows the same process as Performance Certification. - 6.5 The Inputs & Grievance Mechanism (Annex B) shall apply.
+An updated Inputs & Grievances table shall be included in the Annual Reports and in Verification. - 6.6 At any time after the Design Certification and submission for Verification, the Project Developer can add new areas to its exiting project.
+For this the following requirements are set: - (a) The new areas shall meet ALL applicable requirements of the Gold Standard Land Use & Forests Requirements according to the processes outlined for New Area Certification - (b) The crediting period of new areas cannot go beyond the crediting period of the existing project, as by the Design Certification. - (c) The Project Developer shall update, if necessary, the existing Monitoring & Reporting Plan template with the information from the new areas added.
+The new information shall be clearly distinguishable, e.g., by the use of a different color.

-7.0 Retroactive Issuance

-7.1 A project may issue Gold Standard Certified SDG Impact Statements or Products, such as GS-VERs only within its certification period.
-The certification period cannot start before the project start, but may start after.

-7.2 If a project has its Preliminary Review later than the project start, retroactive Issuance of SDG Impact Statements or Products of up to 3 years is possible.
-In the case that new areas are added to a project (New Area Certification), its crediting period may not be moved earlier to the date of the existing certification period.

-7.3 These rules should apply in combination with the requirements set in the latest version of Gold Standard for the Global Goals 'Principles & Requirements and GHG Emissions Reductions & Sequestration Product Requirements.

-78.0 PRINCIPLE 5 - ADDITIONALITY ASSESSMENT
+7.0 PRINCIPLE 5 - ADDITIONALITY ASSESSMENT

-78.1 These Requirements shall be implemented in line with the Gold Standard for the Global Goals Principles & Requirements, for projects seeking Gold Standard Certified SDG Impact Statements or Products.
+7.1 These Requirements shall be implemented in line with the Gold Standard Principles & Requirements, for projects seeking Gold Standard Certified SDG Impact Statements or Products.
 The requirements in this section ensure that projects can demonstrate that they would not have been implemented without the benefits of Gold Standard Certification.

-Templates for the submission of Additionality for AGR and A/R Projects are provided and should be submitted along with PDD for Preliminary Review.
+Templates for the submission of Additionality for $\underline{\mathsf{AGR}}$ and $\underline{\mathsf{A/R}}$ Projects are provided and should be submitted along with PDD for Preliminary Review.

-78.2 Retroactive Submission: If the submission to the Preliminary Review was after the project start, the Project Developer shall demonstrate that:

-(a) the revenues from Gold Standard Certified SDG Impact Statements or Products, such as GS-VERs, were seriously considered in the decision to implement the project, AND

-(b) there was continuous interest in CertifedCertified SDG Impacts or Products for the project in parallel with its implementation.
+- 7.2 Retroactive Submission: If the submission to the Preliminary Review was after the project start, the Project Developer shall demonstrate that: - (a) the revenues from Gold Standard Certified SDG Impact Statements or Products, such as GS-VERs, were seriously considered in the decision to implement the project, AND - (b) there was continuous interest in Certified SDG Impacts or Products for the project in parallel with its implementation.